yuja/qmluic/README.md

 }
 ```

-Syntax of the supported binding expressions is quite limited right now.
+Syntax of supported binding expressions is quite limited right now.
 See
 the "Major TODOs" section for details.

 Building